 - sepand – esfand or Syrian Rue

 So, what is the real story?
 And why is the haft sin associated with Spring and the celebration of renewal that is core to the symbolism of the Persian New Year (Nowruz)?

 I continued to wonder about this, at least once a year, until I started going to a Persian poetry class taught by a very learned teacher who broke it down for me in a way that finally made sense:

 The haft sin is composed of “haft” (or seven) essential symbols, and “sin” which may have been shortened from “sini” (or trays), which held these essential symbols.

-The symbols break down into three from the material world (or “donyaheh mahdoodiat”), three from the conceptual world (or “donayeh maanah”), and one that sits between and ties the two worlds together.
+The symbols break down into three from the material world (or “donyaheh mahdoodiat”), three from the immaterial world (or “donayeh maanah”) — this is the world of meaning and ideas — and one symbol that sits between and ties these two worlds together.

 Symbols of the Material world:

 - sang – stone – symbol of matter, the lowest form of the material world

 - sabzeh – grass – wheat, barley or lentil sprouts growing in a dish – symbol of the vegetable world and of re-birth

 - tokhmeh morgh – egg – decorated with designs – symbol of the animal kingdom and of fertility